devfreddy/personal-health/docs/genetics/analysis/Methylation_Analysis_v2.md

 **Clinical Significance:**

+**Compound Heterozygous Status (Critical Finding):**
+*[Gemini insight]* You carry one copy of C677T and one copy of A1298C—a "compound heterozygous" state.
+While individually each heterozygote typically retains 65-67% activity (C677T) or mild impairment (A1298C), the combined effect may be clinically relevant.
+In many clinical settings, compound heterozygotes are treated similarly to C677T homozygotes (+/+), potentially reducing overall enzyme efficiency to approximately **40-50%** rather than the 65% estimated for C677T alone.
+This means your MTHFR burden is **more significant than a single C677T variant alone**.

 **C677T Heterozygous (+/-):**
 The CT genotype reduces MTHFR enzyme activity to approximately **65-67% of normal**.
+However, when combined with A1298C, the cumulative effect may approach homozygous C677T efficiency.
 Clinical research shows:

 - **Homocysteine Effects:** Heterozygous C677T individuals have *mildly* elevated homocysteine only when folate status is low.
 With adequate folate, homocysteine levels normalize across all genotypes (research shows significant difference only when folate <15.4 nmol/L).
 - **Cardiovascular Risk:** Meta-analysis of 38 case-control studies found the heterozygous (CT) genotype had no significant increased stroke risk compared to normal.
 Only the homozygous (TT) genotype showed elevated risk (OR 1.27, 95% CI: 1.04-1.56).